Vinicunca: Location

 Vinicunca is located to the southeast of the city of Cusco and can be reached from Cusco via either Cusipata or Pitumarca.
 One route is through the Peruvian Sierra del Sur (PE-3s) in the direction of the town of Checacupe, and further to the town of Pitumarca, which takes about two hours.
 From Pitumarca, travelers may go by foot, car, or motorcycle along a trail passing through several rural communities such as Ocefina, Japura, and Hanchipacha, and reach the community of Pampa Chiri, where a 1.5-kilometer walk along the Vinicunca pass leads to Vinicunca itself.
 Alternatively, from Cusipata, travelers may walk for 3 km along the Chillihuani route along a bridle path to Vinicunca.

-The altitude of the mountain is about 5,200 meters or over 16,500 feet, so time to acclimatize to the high altitude may be necessary during the trek to the summit.
+The altitude of the mountain is about 5,200 meters (17,060 feet), so time to acclimatize to the high altitude may be necessary prior to reaching the summit, in order to avoid altitude sickness.

 Weather

 Vinicunca receives significant rainfall during the months of December, January, and February.